nix-community/vulnix/README.rst

 `vulnix` pulls all published CVEs from NIST_ and caches them locally.
 It matches name and version of all derivations referenced from the command line against known CVE entries.
 A *whitelist* is used to filter out unwanted results.

+Matching Nix package names to NVD products is currently done via a coarse heuristic.
+First, a direct match is tried.
+If no product can be found, variations with lower case and underscore instead of hyphen are tried.
+It is clear that this mapping is too simplistic and needs to be improved in future versions.

 System requirements